<< Click to Display Table of Contents >> Navigation: Using SMILE Wrappers > Canonical nodes > Noisy-MAX |

-Noisy-MAX is a generalization of the popular canonical gate Noisy-OR and is capable of modeling interactions among variables with multiple states.
-If all the nodes in question are binary, a Noisy-MAX node reduces to a Noisy-OR node.
-The Noisy-MAX, as implemented in SMILE, includes an equivalent of negation.
-By DeMorgan's laws, the OR function (or its generalization, the MAX function) along with a negation, is capable of expressing any logical relationship, including the AND (and its generalization, MIN).
-This means that SMILE's Noisy-MAX can be used to model the Noisy-AND/MIN functions, as well as other logical relationships.
+Noisy-MAX is a generalization of the widely used canonical gate Noisy-OR and can model interactions among variables with multiple states.
+When all nodes involved are binary, a Noisy-MAX node reduces to a standard Noisy-OR node.
+SMILE’s implementation of Noisy-MAX also includes an implicit negation feature.
+By DeMorgan's laws, the OR function (or its generalization, MAX) combined with negation can express any logical relationship, including AND (or MIN) functions.
+This means that SMILE’s Noisy-MAX can be used to model Noisy-AND/MIN gates, as well as more complex logical interactions.

-SMILE's inference algorithm contains special code path for networks with Noisy-MAX nodes, which can speed up computations significantly.
-See the Inference section of this manual for details.
+SMILE’s inference algorithm includes a specialized code path for networks containing Noisy-MAX nodes, which can substantially speed up computations.
+See the Noisy-MAX decomposition section of this manual for further details.

 net.addNode(Network.NodeType.NOISY_MAX, "node1");